How to Stay Safe in Rideshares

-Rideshare services also help reduce accidents that can result from holiday drinking.
-The impact services like Uber and Lyft have had on the number of drunk driving accidents seen in Florida can’t go unrecognized—but unfortunately, these services aren’t perfect.
+Rideshare services also help reduce accidents that result from impaired driving.
+The impact services like Uber and Lyft have had on the number of drunk driving accidents in Florida can’t go unrecognized—but unfortunately, these services aren’t perfect.
 There’s an inherent risk that comes with getting into a stranger’s car that passengers should recognize.

-How, then, can passengers find the balance between using rideshares to safely navigate the roads during the holidays and protecting themselves from harm?
-The Schiller Kessler Group’s recent study breaks down some of the best tips and tricks you can use if you plan on relying on Lyft or Uber throughout the coming holiday season.
+How, then, can passengers find the balance between using rideshares to safely navigate the roads and protecting themselves from harm?
+The Schiller Kessler Group’s recent study breaks down some of the best tips and tricks you can use if you plan on relying on Lyft or Uber.

 Rideshare Safety Reports and Accident Statistics